What We Do

 About Viral Hepatitis

 Viral hepatitis is an inflammation of the liver caused by infection by one of several viruses designated hepatitis A-E. Hepatitis A and E virus are transmitted through contaminated food and water.
-Hepatitis B, C and D virus are blood-borne viruses, and can also be transmitted from mother to child at the time of birth (especially hepatitis B), and also through sexual contact.
-All these viruses can cause acute hepatitis.
+Hepatitis B, C and D virus are blood-borne viruses, and can also be transmitted from mother to child at the time of birth.
 Hepatitis B and C viruses can cause chronic infections, which may eventually lead to liver scarring (fibrosis and cirrhosis) and liver cancer.

 Epidemiology is the study of determinants of disease across populations, and of ways to reduce the impact of these diseases on the health of the community.
 Epidemiological research is central to the Doherty Institute’s and the Centre’s role.